tomas-dostal/light_controller/README.md

 You could be able to build an example project using this manual.
 With this you are able to:
   - Control LED using LAN (through Wi-Fi)
   - Control LED using hardware button
+  - (Comming soon) Control LED with server running on a Wi-FI Access Point

 ### Requirements (for basic testing project)
   - board with ESP8266